HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 3. Monitoring jobs running on the database and ensuring that performance is not degraded by very expensive tasks submitted by some users.

-List six major steps that you would take in setting up a database for a particular enterprise.
+Six major steps that you would take in setting up a database for an enterprise
-Answer: Six major steps in setting up a database for a particular enterprise are:

 • Define the high-level requirements of the enterprise (this step generates a document known as the system requirements specification.)
 • Define a model containing all appropriate types of data and data relationships.
 • Define the integrity constraints on the data.